AMontagu/PerceptLibrary/README.md

 I recommended you to launch this sample before any other sample using face recognition.
 It will allow you to use your own database and use the good size for the recognition.

+# How To Use It

+Video for create your own project using cmake : [http://youtu.be/lfBIypQax6A](http://youtu.be/lfBIypQax6A)